 Great . . .
 Just great . . .

-Only the index finger was cut — a slice right across the pad between the first and second knuckles.
+Only the index finger was cut — a slice across the pad between the first and second knuckles.
 The wound was open and blood seeped out like hot lava.
-It’s amazing how much blood can flow from a sliced finger — as if I’d slashed a major artery.
-While the other fingers weren’t cut, I could see exactly where the line had been by a thin red stripe that ran across each pad.
-Collectively these little rope burns hurt more than the cut.
+It’s amazing how much blood can flow from a finger cut — as if I’d slashed a major artery.
+While the other fingers weren’t torn, I could see exactly where the line had been by a thin red stripe that ran across each pad.
+Collectively these little rope burns hurt more than the slice.

 Ze was beside me in a flash.
 “Let me look,” he said, taking my hand in both of his and gently pressing down on either side of the wound.
 Ouch . . .
 While he inspected my finger, I couldn’t help but check out his hands.
-They were about the same size as mine but looked bigger, with fingers that were long and thin.
-Each knuckle stood out like an island and his nails were tough and grimy, curving down like small steel spades.
+They were about the same size as mine but looked much bigger, with fingers that were long and thin.
+Each knuckle stood out like an island, and his nails were tough and grimy, curving down like small steel spades.
 Clearly Ze was getting enough protein in his diet.
-They were working hands — a fisherman’s hands — and mine were soft in comparison.
+They were working hands — a fisher-man’s hands — and mine were so much softer in comparison.

 Ah . . . clean seawater — all the good things we can do with it.
 We better take care of it.

 Ze let go of my hand and knelt at the rail to wash off his own hands.